Degrees, Requirements, Funding

 - fail: student fails the exam and is not granted the M.Phil.; retake is not normally permitted.
 In very rare circumstances, and only with a unanimous recommendation, the committee may authorize the student to retake the exam (with the same faculty covering the same fields).
 The student must retake the entire exam by the end of the following semester and only one retake is allowed.
 The retake exam may lead to any one of the three outcomes specified here.

-Dissertation preparation / pre-prospectus
+Dissertation preparation / prospectus

 - Successful completion of all M.Phil. requirements (including the oral examination) and approval by the Co-Chairs are conditions of entry into the Ph.D. program.